The application is now closed. Stay tuned for the winners announcement soon!

-Hebrew Free Loan is partnering with the National Council of Jewish Women, San Francisco Section (NCJW) to offer four Tanette Goldberg Scholarships for Social Justice in the amount of $1,250 each.
+Hebrew Free Loan is partnering with the National Council of Jewish Women San Francisco Section (NCJW SF) to offer four Tanette Goldberg Scholarships for Social Justice in the amount of $1,250 each and additional ones if funds allow.
 Scholarships will be awarded to students currently enrolled in undergraduate or graduate school, who are studying or working in the area of social justice and who intend to pursue social justice following graduation, either as a career or through volunteer work.

 To qualify, you must be:

-- A permanent resident of Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa Clara or Sonoma County.
+- A permanent resident of Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano or Sonoma County.

 - Studying or working to achieve social justice.

-- Willing to report progress in school and community activities to the NCJW, SF Section.
+- Willing to report progress in school and community activities to the NCJW SF.

-Preference will be given to those working in the following areas of social justice, which are priority areas for the National Council of Jewish Women:
+Preference will be given to those working in the following areas of social justice:

 - Reproductive rights

 - Prevention of human trafficking and advocacy for victims

 - Women’s and children’s rights in the U.S. and Israel